liferay/liferay-docs/userGuide/en/chapters/19-using-scripting.markdown

 		</script>
 		<script-language>groovy</script-language>

-Within a workflow, the next task or state is chosen based on the what the method returns.
+Within a workflow, the next task or state is chosen based on the return value.

-The combination of Liferay's scripting and workflow engines is incredibly powerful, but as it provides users with the ability to execute code, it can also be dangerous.
+The combination of Liferay's scripting and workflow engines is incredibly powerful.
+However, since it provides users with the ability to execute code, it can be dangerous.
 When configuring your permissions, be aware of the potential consequences of poorly, or maliciously, written scripts inside of a workflow definition.
-For more information on creating workflow definitions with Kaleo workflow, see [chapter 11](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/using-workflow-liferay-portal-6-2-user-guide-11-en) of this guide on using Kaleo workflow.
+For more information on creating workflow definitions with Kaleo workflow, see [chapter 11](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/using-workflow-liferay-portal-6-2-user-guide-11-en) of this guide.

 <!-- ## Script Based Portlets -->